 Current Beach Conditions – Automated information line which is updated as conditions change 209-0331.

 With over 40 miles of scenic coastline, St. Johns County beaches offer some of the best recreational and wildlife viewing opportunities in the beautiful State of Florida.
 Just minutes from the historic district of downtown St. Augustine residents and visitors can park off-beach and walk, sunbathe, fish or enjoy wildlife viewing along endless miles of pristine coastline or park directly on the sand and enjoy a dip in the surf near one of the several staffed lifeguard towers.

 Our beaches have several miles of coquina and white soft sand beaches set against a backdrop of natural dunes topped with sea oats.
-All which are popular for holding special events such as weddings, parties, marathons, and other events similar in nature.
+Our Beaches are a popular location to hold special events such as weddings, parties, marathons and other events of similar nature.
 St. Johns County offers many beach front parks and has easy access to most of its beaches.

 St. Johns County is home to a variety of wildlife including several species of endangered or threatened sea turtles, the native Anastasia Island beach mice, gopher tortoises, and shorebirds.
 Each spring our beaches our buzzing with activity as sea turtles, beach mice, gopher tortoises, and shorebirds use our beaches and dunes for nesting and foraging that continues throughout the summer months.
 Sea turtle nesting season is from May 1 – October 31.
 Those who live and visit St. Johns County have a special opportunity and responsibility to protect these magnificent creatures and their vulnerable nesting and feeding habitat.